MyNameIsJefftor/Cube-Shifter/Cube-Shifter-Notes/Documentation/Game Rules.md

 ## Ruleset 2
 - [ ] Positive/Negative orb gives Positive/Negative functionality to one object
 	- object example: Stairs change from stairs to flat angled surface
+- [ ] Shifting causes Objects from one world to shift to the other.
-- [ ] Master Shifter shifts all objects in the world
+	- IE if in the negative world positive objects won't shift when you do.
 - [ ] Can shoot both Positive and negative orbs
+- [ ] You can only control one object at a time.

 ## Ruleset 3
 - Idk